zbyju/obsidian/1. Fleeting notes/Statnice/VMM/NI-WI-18.md

 - If there is some 2 in the output (the point was in the ring) then we deal with it separately
 	- Partition the set of rings again and index the problematic points again
 	- Do this until there are no problematic points left or the partition is very small

+We can choose d - radius of region, $\rho$ - radius (half width) of the ring
+- Bigger $\rho$ -> less performance we are going to get (a lot of elements inside rings)
+- Lower $\rho$ -> efficient query only when query radius < $\rho$ so it limits queries.
+=> good for queries that have small radius
+- Finding almost duplicit elements
+## Index-free MAM
+### D-File
+original database with sequential scan + cache
+All online, nothing pre-calculated, build the cache from previous queries
+D-cache:
+- caches distances (not distances themselves) for easy calculation of lower bounds Similar to LAESA but instead of pivots we consider previous queries and then we use previously calculated values for faster computation
+# Approximate Similarity Search
+Exact search might be too slow, so we trade precision for performance
+- Even metric axioms don't result in quick enough indexing/search